Church MembershipDiscover Sylvania

 Living an exemplary life, pleasing to God (Philippians 1:27)

-If you’re interested in attending our next Discover Sylvania lunch, simply complete the form below and we’ll be in touch to schedule a time.
+If you’re interested in attending our next 6-week Discover Sylvania class, simply complete the form below.